Virgula0/H.D.S/README.md

 ## Test scheme

-The tests have been implemented in the backend and emulates `gRPC` and `daemon` clients, for testing out methods of these 2 protocols.
+The tests have been implemented in the backend, emulating `gRPC` and `daemon` clients to test out the methods of these 2 protocols.

-It was not that easy to achieve a good solid test scheme, but at the end it should look like something like this.

-When running a test a `gRPC` server or `tcp` server along with rest API is initialized.
+When running a test, a `gRPC` server or `tcp` server, along with the rest API, is initialized.
 It depends on what tests you're running.

-Here will follow a scheme which will explain better the test flows:
+It was not that easy to achieve a good solid test scheme, but in the end, it should look something like this.

 <img src='docs/images/test-diagram.png' style='zoom: 100%; border: 2px solid #ddd;' alt="missing"/>

 - `setup_grpc.go` -> set up a grpc mock server to communicate with.
-It is initialized during `SetupTest`.
-Server is killed on `TeardownTest`.
+It is initialized during `SetupSuite`.
+The server is killed on `TeardownSuite`.
 A rest API server is initialized too.
-- `tcp_ip.go` -> set up a tco mock server to communicate with.
-It is initialized during `SetupTest`.
-Server is killed on `TeardownTest`.
+- `tcp_ip.go` -> Set up a tcp mock server to communicate with.
+It is initialized during `SetupSuite`.
+The server is killed on `TeardownSuite`.
 A rest API server is initialized too.
-- `common_grpc.go` -> calls `SetupTest` and `TeardownTest`, define a structure with mock data useful in tests
+- `common_grpc.go` -> calls `SetupSuite` and `TeardownSuite`, define a structure with mock data useful in tests
-- `common_raspberrypi_test.go` -> calls `SetupTest` and `TeardownTest`, define a structure with mock data useful in tests
+- `common_raspberrypi_test.go` -> calls `SetupSuite` and `TeardownSuite`, define a structure with mock data useful in tests
 - `grpc_test.go` -> contains tests for grpc infrastructure
 - `raspberrypi_test.go` -> contains tests for raspberrypi infrastructure

 > [!IMPORTANT]
-> A database container must be up and running on port 3306 to succeed.
+> A database container must be up and running on port 3306 to run tests.

 > [!WARNING]
 > You can run tests using `cd server && make test` but env variables must be set before proceeding